bofrede/django-bootstrap-rm/README.md

 heroku authorizations:create -d "getting started token"
 ```

 Set the token and application name as a variables in Bitbucket.
-Settings->Pipelines->Repository Variables
+Settings -> Pipelines -> Repository Variables

 Test deploy.
 It will fail
 Open Heroku logs